tytydraco/yessleep/out/Equinox.md

 Nellie's never left my side, no matter what.
 I always took her with me to every house, every school, every field trip we weren’t allowed to bring our dolls -- I brought Nellie.
 The numbers of fights I got into with all those other girls who tried to take her away from me...
 It's actually the reason I carry a knife now.

 It's surprisingly easy to not give a shit about others, even guardians, telling you you're too old for that kinda thing.
-When you've lived a life like mine, you grow to learn that what others call "superstition," you call "reason."
+When you've lived a life like mine, you grow to learn that what others call "superstition," you call reason.

 That's especially true when you find yourself driving up the same gravel road you ran for your life down so many years ago.
 I have a truck now, like he did, and I like driving like he did.
 I even think about my mom when I light a cigarette on the way up.
 Despite that, I *hate* stopping at gas stations, and I always keep six cans tied down in the bed.
 Nellie rides passenger, belted like always.